-Picts.
+Today's generation of the Apirnethey family inherits a name that was first used by the Scottish tribe known as the Picts.
 The first family to use the name Apirnethey lived at the place named Abernethy in southeastern Perthshire.
 The place name is of Pictish origin, meaning "mouth of the river Nethy."
-CITATION[CLOSE]

 Early Origins of the Apirnethey family

 The surname Apirnethey was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland at Abernethy, a parish that " derives its name from Aber, signifying in Gaelic, in conjunction with Nethy, the 'termination of Nethy' which is descriptive of the situation of the church, near the entrance of that river into the Spey."